forseti-security/forseti-security/_docs/quickstarts/enforcer/index.md

 The following is an example enforcement rule that only allows:
   * SSH from anywhere
-  * HTTP(S) traffic from load balancer and health checker to VM instances
+  * HTTP(S) traffic from both load balancer and health checker to VM instances
   * Only internal tcp, udp, and icmp traffic

   ```json